 Andorra follows the international standards of anti-money laundering and terrorist financing by means of the implementation of the Fourth Money Laundering Directive through Law 14/2017, complemented by the AML Regulation.
-At present, Andorra has partially projected the AML 5 provisions in a draft bill.
+At present, Andorra has transposed AML 5 provisions in Law 37/2021, which amends Law 14/2017 accordingly.